+ARKANSAS:

-MISSISSIPPI: Social Factors Affecting Children's Health
+Social Factors Affecting Children's Health

 Health during childhood is powerfully linked with social factors such as the income and education levels of a child's family and his or her racial or ethnic group.
-This snapshot of children ages 17 years or younger in Mississippi shows that:
+This snapshot of children ages 17 years or younger in Arkansas shows that:

-- Over half of Mississippi's children live in poor or near-poor households, 31 percent live in middleincome households and 15 percent live in higherincome households. - Approximately one third of children in Mississippi live in households where no one has education beyond high school, 36 percent live with at least one person who has attended but not completed college and 28 percent live with at least one college graduate. - One half of Mississippi's children are non-Hispanic white, 45 percent are non-Hispanic black and 2 percent are Hispanic.
+- One half of Arkansas' children live in poor or near-poor households, one third live in middleincome households and less than one fifth live in higher-income households. - Two fifths of children in Arkansas live in households where no one has education beyond high school, approximately one third live with at least one person who has attended but not completed college and one fourth live with at least one college graduate. - Two thirds of Arkansas' children are non-Hispanic white, 19 percent are non-Hispanic black and 8 percent are Hispanic.

 Prepared for the RWJF Commission to Build a Healthier America by the Center on Social Disparities in Health at the University of California, San Francisco.
-Source: 2006 American Community Survey (for data on income and racial or ethnic group); 2005-2007 Current Population Survey (for education data). † Guidelines set by the U.S. government for the amount of income providing a bare minimum of food, clothing, transportation, shelter and other necessities.
+Source: 2006 American Community Survey (for data on income and racial or ethnic group); 2005-2007 Current Population Survey (for education data).

+[†] Guidelines set by the U.S. government for the amount of income providing a bare minimum of food, clothing, transportation, shelter and other necessities.
 In 2006, the U.S. FPL was \$16,079 for a family of three and \$20,614 for a family of four.

-\ddagger "Other" includes children in any other racial or ethnic group or in more than one group.
+^{‡ &}quot;Other" includes children in any other racial or ethnic group or in more than one group.

+ARKANSAS:

-MISSISSIPPI: Gaps in Infant Mortality
+Gaps in Infant Mortality

-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Mississippi.
+Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Arkansas.

 - Compared with babies born to the most-educated mothers, babies born to mothers with less education appear more likely to die before reaching their first birthdays.
-The infant mortality rate among babies born to mothers with less than 12 years of education is nearly twice that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately twice the rate seen among babies of non-Hispanic white mothers.
+The infant mortality rate among babies born to mothers with less than 12 years of schooling is nearly twice that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is nearly twice the rate seen among babies of non-Hispanic white mothers and approximately 2.5 times the rate among babies born to Hispanic mothers.

-Comparing Mississippi's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Mississippi babies across maternal education and racial or ethnic groups.
+Comparing Arkansas' experience against the national benchmark2 for infant mortality reveals unrealized health potential among Arkansas babies across maternal education and racial or ethnic groups.
 Infants in every group could do better.